uva-femtography/Dashboard/web-app-v8/README.md

 `npm run start`

-The application should spawn inyour browser on a seperate node.
+The application should spawn in your browser on a seperate node.